-- In accordance with CARA all identified alien invasive plants encountered on the property and its immediate surroundings must be controlled. - All alien invasive species must be identified and removed from each site and its immediate surroundings.
+- In accordance with CARA all identified alien invasive plants encountered on the property and its immediate surroundings must be controlled. - All invasive alien plants must be cleared from the site and remainder of the landowner's property. - An invasive alien plant monitoring, eradication and control plan should be compiled to effectively remove all infestations on the property.
+This will allow for a degree of natural passive restoration of natural vegetation. - All alien invasive species must be identified and removed from each site and its immediate surroundings.
 This is especially true for any remaining natural corridor on site. - Any exotic trees currently growing in riparian zones on site should be cut and the stumps treated with herbicide to prevent re-growth; - No vegetation may be buried or burned on site. - Where the use of herbicides and other poisonous substances are to be used, the Contractor must submit a Method Statement.